Clash of the Titans (2010 film): Video game

 Namco Bandai Games and Warner Bros.
 Interactive Entertainment released a video game adaptation of the movie on July 27, 2010, on PlayStation 3 and Xbox 360, to coincide with the film's home video release; it was originally planned for release in March 2010.

 Sequel

 Production of the sequel, Wrath of the Titans, directed by Jonathan Liebesman, began on March 23, 2011.
 Sam Worthington, Ralph Fiennes and Liam Neeson reprised their roles and the film was released on March 30, 2012.

 In November 2011, Warner Bros. hired Dan Mazeau and David Leslie Johnson, who wrote Wrath of the Titans, to write and develop a sequel, Revenge of the Titans, but it was cancelled.

 Internet meme

 The phrase "Release the Kraken!", said by Liam Neeson's character Zeus in film trailers, became an Internet meme.
 Time listed it as one of the top 10 buzzwords of the year.
-Among supporters of Donald Trump the phrase has come to refer to the unfounded voter fraud in the 2020 US Presidential Election.
+Among supporters of Donald Trump the phrase has come to refer to the unfounded claim of voter fraud in the 2020 US Presidential Election.